 This important event is a staple in the Wickliffe community and we need your help to make this year's festival successful.
 In order to execute this weekend, we require the assistance of as many as 500 volunteers.
 Please check your calendars and sign up for volunteer opportunities.
-The festival committee will be available following all Masses this weekend (March 26) for sign ups and to answer any questions.
+Use the link below to schedule your shift.
+Thank you for your commitment to the OLMC Festival!

 Words from our Pastor

 In our weekly bulletin, Fr.
 Behrend provides inspiration and education.
 Click below to read through these articles.